Once Plannotator is installed, it works automatically. Here’s what a plan review looks like.

 - Approve (

-Cmd/Ctrl+Enterwith no annotations) — Claude proceeds with implementation - Send Feedback (
+Cmd/Ctrl+Enterwith no annotations) — The agent proceeds through its normal post-plan flow - Send Feedback (

-Cmd/Ctrl+Enterwith annotations) — Your annotations are formatted and sent back to Claude, who revises the plan
+Cmd/Ctrl+Enterwith annotations) — Your annotations are formatted and sent back to the agent, which revises the plan

-Your annotations are exported as structured feedback that Claude can act on directly.
+Your annotations are exported as structured feedback that the agent can act on directly.